RafaelJohn9/Docker/notes.md

+# Notes
+A private registry allows you to pick and choose who would have access to your private images while a public registry gives allows everyone to access your private images
+---

-A docker file is more like a file that contains code It is executed sequentially while building the images
+## A docker file is more like a file that contains code
+---
+It is executed sequentially while building the images

 Important things to look at when building an image are: